-Bitcoin mining is the process by which a new bitcoin is brought into existence.
-There can never be more than 21 million Bitcoins in existence, by design.
-Over 3.3 million of Bitcoins are yet to be mined, a prize worth over $15 billion at today’s prices.
-Mining is a popular alternative to buying bitcoin.
+Bitcoin mining is the process by which new bitcoins are minted.
+While there can never be more than 21 million Bitcoin in existence, over 3.3 million of Bitcoins are yet to be mined.
+This is worth worth over $13 billion at today’s prices.
+Where energy is inexpensive, mining is a popular alternative to buying bitcoin.

 Bitcoin miners aren’t physically digging anything up.
 Instead, mining is comprised of solving puzzles required to add new blocks of transactions to the blockchain.
 Bitcoin mining software does this by solving a complex mathematical problem and including the answer in the block.
 When a block is solved, a reward is earned.

 The process of bitcoin mining uses a measurement called hash power.
 This refers to how fast the hardware and software can produce guesses to solve the encryption puzzle.
-In general, a higher hash rate leads to faster block rewards.
+In general, a higher hash rate leads to more profit from mining.

 Due to the increasing complexity involved with solving a block, hardware plays a huge role in productivity.
 This has led to the use of specialized ASIC hardware by many miners in combination with mining software.